Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

 \section{Introduction}

-The microlocal theory of sheaves due to Kashiwara and Schapira~\cite{KS90} has been effectively applied to the field of symplectic and contact geometry after the pioneering work by Nadler--Zaslow~\cite{NZ,Nad} and Tamarkin~\cite{Tamarkin}.
+The microlocal theory of sheaves due to Kashiwara and Schapira~\cite{KS90} has been effectively applied to symplectic and contact geometry after the pioneering work by Nadler--Zaslow~\cite{NZ,Nad} and Tamarkin~\cite{Tamarkin}.
 In this paper, we apply the theory to symplectic geometry for non-smooth objects, in particular, limits of smooth objects.